Information for those applying for a Student Route visa from outside the UK.

 Outcome and final steps

-If your student visa application is successful, you'll receive an entry clearance vignette.
-This is a sticker placed in your passport which will enable you to enter the UK.
+If you didn't use the UKVI ID check app as part of your visa application, then you'll usually receive an entry clearance vignette if your application is successful.
+This is a sticker in your passport which will allow you to travel to the UK.
+You must travel within the validity dates of your vignette.

-You will also receive a decision letter which outlines the conditions of your immigration leave.
-It is very important that you keep the letter safe and bring it with you when you travel to the UK.
+You'll also receive a decision letter which outlines the conditions of your immigration leave.
+It's very important that you keep the letter safe and bring it with you when you travel to the UK.

 Refusals